 Research in the Department of Medical Education focuses on medical decision-making.
-The faculty of the department have developed analytical tools that assess the clinical competence of physicians.
-Their research into the reasoning of novice and expert clinicians has received wide acceptance.
+The faculty of the department have developed computer-based models and analytical tools that simulate and assess the clinical competence of physicians.
+Their research into the reasoning of novice and expert clinicians has received wide recognition.
 In keeping with the mission of the department, faculty conduct research with basic and clinical science faculty in a variety of fields.

-The department also maintains a current evaluation database on the courses, faculty, preceptors and teaching sites used by the health science center.
+The department also maintains a current curriculum topic database as well as an evaluation database on the courses, faculty, preceptors and teaching sites used by the health science center.
 In addition to conducting program evaluations and peer evaluations of health science center faculty, the department produces routine reports to monitor the operation of the overall academic program.